Are you looking to buy a portable hot tub?

 - As the filter is located on the inside, difficult to clean

 Coleman has created a great hot tub for use in recreation.
-We really enjoyed reviewing this product.
+We enjoyed reviewing this product.
 Do you know what makes this product stand out?

 Cushioned air pad floor and digital control panels!
 All the controls are just a touch away.

-As for its structure, this hot tub employs TriTech fibre technology that supports its weight around the circumference.
+As for its structure, this hot tub employs TriTech fiber technology that supports its weight around the circumference.
 You will also find the I beam construction, something similar to the first tub that we recommended.

 And of course, it comes with a pump and various capacities, from 4 to 6 people.

-- Steady state power consumption is low
+- Steady-state power consumption is low

 - Well designed and looks pleasing aesthetically